 Pregnancy Back Pain

-Pregnancy back pain is very common, especially in the second and third trimesters.
-Many women notice symptoms as posture, abdominal support, ligament flexibility, and pelvic loading change through pregnancy.
-This is one of several causes of back pain, and it can overlap with lower back pain, sacroiliac joint pain, or pregnancy-related pelvic girdle pain.
+Pregnancy back pain is common, especially in the second and third trimesters.
+Symptoms often develop as posture, abdominal support, ligament flexibility, and pelvic loading change through pregnancy.

 Although common, ongoing pain should not be ignored.
 Early assessment may help you stay active, sleep better, and move more comfortably as your pregnancy progresses.